What is erection?

 An erection happens when certain structures on your body stiffen due to either increased blood flow, or muscular flexing.
 But usually, people tend to talk about the penis when they are talking about erection.

-When a male is stimulated tactilely (by touch) or mentally (such as with pornographic pictures), blood flow will increase to his penis, filling it with blood.
+When a person with a penis is stimulated tactilely (by touch) or mentally (such as with pornographic pictures), blood flow will increase to their penis, filling it with blood.
 The penis is a tubular organ filled with porous, spongy tissue.
 Veins constrict to prevent blood leaving, and the arteries dilate to allow more blood to enter, resulting in erection.
 Erection is controlled by your involuntary nervous system, the same part that controls digestion and relaxation.
 This is why it's best to be really chilled out if you're trying to get an erection.
 Too much excitement or anxiety will cause loss of erection.

 Nipples can become erect, too.
 However, they're built differently from the penis and clitoris.
 Nipples have small, thin bands of muscle just under the surface.
 When stimulated by touch, cold temperatures, etc., the muscles under the nipple contract, causing the nipple to perk up.
 No additional blood flow is involved.